ICC4103-202010-WebTech/course-project-fijimenez-ncapara/README.md

         -   All the events that are in the history of the event
         -   The Organizations
     • API v1 for JSON resources
+    • We have instance to create Events and Users, but no one is implemented as the assigment asked to be read Only

 ### •   Summary of features required in the assignment but pending.